 The manager pulls everything together—both service and mechanics.
 Overseeing all crew members and monitoring mechanical operations while en route, the manager does it all.
 Whether it’s assisting a customer in the bar or correcting a mechanical problem, the manager takes the reigns.

-What’s more swank than shaking up cocktails while riding the rails through the last frontier?
+What’s more swank than shaking up cocktails while riding the rails through Alaska’s most stunning scenery?
 A bartender on an Alaska Rail Tour shakes, stirs, cracks open and pours to the customers’ content, all the while presenting the tour of the passing scenery.

 Another behind-the-scenes job, washing dishes might be one of the easiest ways to snatch a job on an Alaska Rail Tour train.
 Helping with entry-level cleaning, food storage and kitchen tasks, the dishwasher also assists with food prep.